 A study is the implementation of a study configuration.
 A study uses the study configuration's goals (metrics) and input values (hyperparameters or parameters) to conduct experiments, called trials.
 A trial is a specific set of input values that produce a measured outcome relative to your goals.

-Vizier suggests input values to use for each trial but it does not run your trials for you.
+Vertex AI Vizier suggests input values to use for each trial but it does not run your trials for you.

 A study continues until it reaches a set limit of trials, or you interrupt the study.
 A trial continues until you indicate that it is either finished or infeasible.